Last Updated on January 21, 2024 by Kelly

 Are dogs allowed at Sand Beach?

-Dogs are not permitted on the beach from May 15 through September 15 (peak season).
+Dogs are not permitted on Sand Beach from May 15 through September 15 (peak season).

 Are you allowed to camp at Sand Beach?

 Camping at Sand Beach is not permitted.
 There are two campgrounds on Mount Desert Island: the Seawall Campground and the Blackwoods Campground.

 Can you swim at Sand Beach?